A Guides Guide to Boats

 For slow, flat-water stretches, there is no more relaxing way to travel downstream than riding along on an oar boat.
 Sharing stories and conversations, reading books, taking naps, or simply marveling at the scenery, the experience of the calm float offers something that is lost in activity.
 Due to the heavy weight of gear, food, and passengers, oar boats are difficult to flip and generally the safest way downstream, making them the most popular boats for multi-day trips.

-A paddle boat is what most people picture travelling on when they imagine “whitewater rafting”.
+A paddleboat is what most people picture traveling on when they imagine “whitewater rafting”.
 These rafts have elevated tubes that make up the sides with smaller tubes running width-wise across the floor.
 These smaller tubes are called “thwarts” and they act as seats or footholds for passengers.
-Paddle boats hold between 6-8 people and everybody has their own paddle, with one person (usually a river guide) sitting in the back.
+Paddleboats hold between 6-8 people and everybody has their own paddle, with one person (usually a river guide) sitting in the back.
 The passengers are responsible for creating and maintaining momentum, with the captain in the back doing all the steering and voice commands.

-Paddle boats are a great way for people to participate and stay active.
+Paddleboats are a great way for people to participate and stay active.
 With strong paddlers, these boats are very maneuverable and lots of fun in the whitewater.
-If all 6-8 people are paddling hard, it’s easy to be the fastest boat on the water.
-However, they are not designed to carry any cargo, and because of how lightweight they are, it is much easier to flip over in a rapid.
+However it is often hard to find 6-8 people who are committed to paddling the entirety of a trip.
+They are not designed to carry any cargo, and because of how lightweight they are, it is much easier to flip over in a rapid.
 Also, paddling can be a tough workout, especially in flat water and fighting a headwind, which may scare away any willing participation.
 Ideal for day trips and active groups, paddle boats are rare for multi-day trips but may be available upon request.
-Holiday most commonly uses paddle boats on the Yampa River, Gates of Lodore, and Desolation Canyon trips.
+Read more about why we don’t bring paddle boats on all of our trips in this blog.

 Affectionately known as “duckies” for the characteristic way they appear to waddle downstream while following bigger boats (mama ducks), inflatable kayaks are a great source of freedom and autonomy on the river.
 Great for beginner and experienced paddlers alike, duckies are fun, stable, and easy to use while providing good exercise and the opportunity to explore the river on your own.
 It is common to see duckies on all stretches of water, but are not typically used in larger whitewater on commercial trips.
 Most kayaks are designed for one adult, but tandem duckies have become more popular in recent years.
 Holiday will bring duckies on most trips, when appropriate.